A Simple Guide to the Different Types of Yoga

 When we think of Tantra - we often associate it with sex and the Kama Sutra, however, this is actually only a small part of Tantra Yoga.

-Tantra Yoga's true purpose is one of spiritual liberation through connecting with your own energy to go deeper within, ultimately to experience total bliss, liberation and enlightenment.
+Tantra Yoga's true purpose is one of spiritual liberation through connecting with your own energy to go deeper within, and ultimately to experience total bliss, liberation and enlightenment.

 Over the years, because of the misinterpretation often associated with Tantra Yoga, many of the original Hindu texts were lost and some of its practices were not written.